GetGet99/Mica-Discord/README.md

 .theme-dark .container-2cd8Mz {
     background-color: rgba(50,50,50,0.25);
 }

+.callContainer-HtHELf {
+    background-color: rgba(50,50,50,0);
+}
 `.trim();
     document.head.appendChild(s);
 })()
 ```
-If you use any part of this software, it's your responsibility if you get banned.
-But the app is not harmful itself and the security should as safe as other apps using Microsoft Edge WebView2.
+**If you use any part of this software, regardless of having any option on or off, it's your responsibility if you get banned or punished by Discord.** But the app is not harmful itself and the security should as safe as other apps using Microsoft Edge WebView2.